audioxide/data/data/posts/20201209-articles-our-10-favourite-singles-of-2020.md

 ­
 **André**

-Clipping treated us to another horror-inspired rap album this year with *Visions of Bodies Being Burned*, and whilst its release didn't quite leave the same mark on me as 2019's excellent *There Addicted an Addiction to Blood* it does contain some stunning highlights.
+Clipping treated us to another horror-inspired rap album this year with *Visions of Bodies Being Burned*, and whilst its release didn't quite leave the same mark on me as 2019's excellent *There Existed an Addiction to Blood* it does contain some stunning highlights.
 Most notable of all is “Pain Everyday”, a striking 7/4 breakcore piece that rises to the most incredible climax, with beautiful strings caught in a frenzied storm of percussion.

 Although the similarities between *Visions* and its predecessor remains a common criticism, “Pain Everyday” is an obvious exception.
 If it wasn't for Daveed Diggs and his irresistible flow (the man is finally getting the recognition he deserves) you'd be forgiven for thinking you were listening to [Squarepusher](reviews/squarepusher-be-up-a-hello/), or even Venetian Snares.
 It's a powerful piece that is perfectly placed on the record.
 “Pain Everyday” is one of the most exquisite tracks I've listened to this year.
 I only wish it were longer, as I can't quite get enough of it.